 The Cross Country park is really a trail but I include it here because it doesn't fit in with what you see on Monte Sano.
 This three mile course is located off of Johnson/Airport Road and runs around the Hunstville City Golf Course.
 This whole area will see drastic changes in the coming years as the city continues to develop the land around the park into what they hope to Huntsville's version of Central park.

 Rails to Trails

 Abandon railroad beds are great places to put trails or greenways since all of the hard work has already been done.
-In the Huntsville area there are two oppertunities the first is the L&N rail line which runs from downtown to Ditto Landing.
-The second oppertunity is an abandon railroad bed that would run from Chase Industrial Park to New Market.
+In the Huntsville area there are two opportunities the first is the L&N rail line which runs from downtown to Ditto Landing.
+The second opportunity is an abandoned railroad bed that would run from Chase Industrial Park to New Market.
 This would be be similar to the Elkmont, AL Richard Martin Trail.
 For more information on that visit the NE Madison County Rail to Trails FaceBook page.
 Maybe one day these will connect to the Chief Ladiga/Silver Comet Trail.

 The City of Madison's planned greenway network is not as comprehensive as Huntsville's but that is to be expected considering the size difference between the cities.
 Never the less city features some long multi use paths and two main greenways.

 Here is Madison Greenway Master Plan that was last updated in 2001.
 If you were sure that was a long time ago.